DoSomething/contentful-prototype/docs/development/developer-onboarding.md

 There are a couple of other applications and sites that you will want access to for development:

-- The [Dosomething Team](https://dashboard.heroku.com/teams/dosomething/overview) on [Heroku](https://www.heroku.com/) \(To access Preview Apps, and more\).
+- The [Dosomething Team](https://dashboard.heroku.com/teams/dosomething/overview) on [Heroku](https://www.heroku.com/) \(To access Preview Apps, Phoenix deployments and more\).
 - The [Dosomething Organization](https://app.wercker.com/dosomething) on [Wercker](https://app.wercker.com) \(To access and re-trigger auto builds for _Pull Requests_\).

 ## Tips and Tidbits 🍩

 ### Preview Environment

-Once a _Pull Request_ is merged, a deploy to our staging environment is automatically triggered.
+Once a _Pull Request_ is merged, a deploy to our _Development_ and _Staging (QA)_ environment is automatically triggered.

+The Development environment can be accessed at [https://www-dev.dosomething.org](https://www-dev.dosomething.org).

-The staging environment can be accessed at [https://phoenix-preview.dosomething.org](https://phoenix-preview.dosomething.org).
+The Staging (QA) environment can be accessed at [https://qa.dosomething.org](https://qa.dosomething.org).

 ### Review Apps